 The Deep End

-I’m proud to say you can now pre-order my new book, The Deep End: The Literary Scene in the Great Depression and Today.
+I’m proud to say you can now buy my book, The Deep End: The Literary Scene in the Great Depression and Today.

 “Roughly 25% of authors earned nothing at all.
 Price cutting by retailers, notably Amazon, has forced publishers to pay their writers less.
 A stagnant economy, with only the rich seeing significant income increases, has hit writers along with everyone else.